mphasize/sails-generate-ember-blueprints/README.md

 Ember Data compatible blueprints for Sails v0.10+

+`!` **Warning: this repository is no longer actively maintained.
+If you want to continue the development, please get in touch!**

 [Sails](http://www.sailsjs.org/) supports overriding the default blueprints, which gives us a remarkable flexibility in making Sails work together with a variety of clients and frontend libraries.

 The blueprints in this repository are meant as a starting point to modify the Sails API JSON output to make it work with Ember, Ember Data and the default Ember Data RESTAdapter.